 Known for its aggressive market strategy, SoFi focuses on millennials that graduate from top-tier universities, offering its 350,000 + members a wide range of products.

-SoFi started in the student loan products industry and eventually started offering other services ranging from insurance and mortgages to wealth management.
+SoFi started off only as one of the best student loan consolidation companies but eventually started offering other services ranging from insurance and mortgages to wealth management.
 During its last funding round, the company was valued at $4 billion.